 The basic formula is simple: the more effort you put into making your book look and sound professional, and into your marketing and sales, the more profit you’ll make.
 You have complete control as to how much success your book will reap.

 Reason #7.
 Low Entry Cost: It’s much less costly to produce a book now than it has ever been before.
 Now you can get an ebook online with a big-name website for free within minutes.
 You can also get your book accepted by a big-name print-on-demand company that will distribute your book to the entire world for under $150.
 Additional expenses like ISBN fees, and CIP fees, will add about $100.
 Hiring a professional cover designer can be anywhere from $150 to $750.

 Reason #8.
 My Knowledge of The Market: With some effort and study, you can do a much better job promoting your book than a traditional publisher is most likely willing to do for a new unknown author.
 This is especially true when your book is directly related to your career, business, or field of expertise.
 You know your market, your audience, your customers, and your readers, much better than anyone else does.
 This intimate knowledge of their wants and needs is what will help make your book and career a success.

 Reason #9.
 Niche for Success: Your book’s subject might fit into a very small niche – one that is too small and unprofitable for a traditional publisher to even bother with – a micro-niche.
-Filling a small tight niche is where the money and the audience is to be found for many self-publishers.
+Filling a small tight niche is where the money and the audience are to be found for many self-publishers.